pmorie/kubernetes/docs/design/secrets.md

 To begin discussion, we propose an initial value for this size limit of **1MB**.

+#### Other limitations on secrets

+Defining a policy for limitations on how a secret may be referenced by another API resource and how constraints should be applied throughout the cluster is tricky due to the number of variables
+involved:

+1. Should there be a maximum number of secrets a pod can reference via a volume?
+2. Should there be a maximum number of secrets a service account can reference?
+3. Should there be a total maximum number of secrets a pod can reference via its own spec and its associated service account?
+4. Should there be a total size limit on the amount of secret data consumed by a pod?
+5. How will cluster operators want to be able to configure these limits?
+6. How will these limits impact API server validations?
+7. How will these limits affect scheduling?

+For now, we will not implement validations around these limits.
+Cluster operators will decide how much node storage is allocated to secrets.
+It will be the operator's responsibility to ensure that the allocated storage is sufficient for the workload scheduled onto a node.

 ### Use-Case: Kubelet read of secrets for node

 The use-case where the kubelet reads secrets has several additional requirements: